 - 2 = Medium: customer complaint, contractual breach, or significant rework

-- 3 = High: regulatory breach, data breach notification, legal liability
+- 3 = High: regulatory breach, data breach notification, legal liability, or reputational damage

 Risk score = Likelihood × Impact